andraugust/andraugust.github.io/thermo-1.md

 $$

-where $$U$$ is the total internal energy of the gas (not counting constant offsets like ground-states which don't change in the processes considered here), so now we can calculate a gas's energy by simply knowing its pressure and volume, which is pretty useful.
+where $$U$$ is the total internal energy of the gas (not counting constant offsets like ground-states which don't change in the processes considered here), so now we can calculate a gas's energy simply by knowing its pressure and volume.

 As mentioned earlier, particles don't have to be atoms.
 If they're photons, for example, we can derive a similar expression by removing mass from the equation: